microsoft/api-guidelines/Guidelines.md

 ### 5.3.
 Latency
 Latency is defined as how long a particular API call takes to complete, measured as closely to the client as possible.
 This metric applies to both synchronous and asynchronous APIs in the same way.
-For long running calls, the latency is measured on the initial request and measures how long that call (not the overall operation) takes to complete.
+For long-running calls, the latency is measured on the initial request and measures how long that call (not the overall operation) takes to complete.

 ### 5.4.
 Time to complete
 Services that expose long operations MUST track "Time to Complete" metrics around those operations.

 ### 5.5.
-Long running API faults
+Long-running API faults
-For a Long Running API, it's possible for both the initial request to begin the operation and the request to retrieve the results to technically work (each passing back a 200), but for the underlying operation to have failed.
+For a Long-Running API, it's possible for both the initial request to begin the operation and the request to retrieve the results to technically work (each passing back a 200), but for the underlying operation to have failed.
-Long Running faults MUST roll up as faults into the overall Availability metrics.
+Long-Running faults MUST roll up as faults into the overall Availability metrics.

 ## 6. Client guidance
 To ensure the best possible experience for clients talking to a REST service, clients SHOULD adhere to the following best practices: